reachael/anomaly_detection/README.md

 ### updateGraph(graph, idx, data, trans)

 This function takes 4 parameters: graph,idx,data and trans.
-It will update the **graph** based on event type of **data**.
+It will update the `graph` based on event type of `data`.
 The code will crash if the event type is not among "purchase", "befriend", "unfriend".

 ### buildInitialState(graph, infile)

 This functions takes 2 parameters: graph and infile.
-It builds the initial state of the **graph** and return **degree, trans, idx.**
+It builds the initial state of the `graph` and return `degree`, `trans`, `idx`.

 ### flagAnomalousPurchases(g, streamFile, outputFile, idx, trans, degree)

 This function takes 6 parameters: g, streamFile, outputFile, idx, trans and degree.
-It reads in **streamFile** and update **g**, flag anomalous purchases to **outputFile** bases on **idx, trans, degree.**.
+It reads in `streamFile` and update `g`, flag anomalous purchases to `outputFile` bases on `idx, trans, degree`.
 It will proceed to new record if current records cannot read in.

 ### getMeanAndStdev(list)

 This function takes 1 parameters: list.
-It will return the **mean and sd** of the list in string format.
+It will return the `mean` and `sd` of the list in string format.

 ### isAnomalous(data, mean, sd)

 This function takes 3 parameters: data, mean and sd.
-It will return boolean value if **data** is anomalous or not base on **mean and sd**.
+It will return boolean value if `data` is anomalous or not base on `mean` and `sd`.

 ### main(args)